Sustaining our Future

 - Responding to growing volume of inspection requirements under the Ontario Building Code; one permanent inspector position in each of 2022 and 2023.

 - Maintaining our service delivery to a growing City, including the Capital Program Resourcing Strategy, with project management staffing in Water Service, Wastewater Services, Corporate Energy, and Planning Services; in total three permanent positions in 2022, three permanent positions in 2023.

 - Addressing escalating Solid Waste Resources’ contractual pricing and haulage volumes, increasing requirements for multi-residential diversion and a new packer truck to meet growing residential demand; in total one permanent position in each of 2022 and 2023 and use of reserves to phase-in contractual obligation and commodity pricing impacts.

 - Implementing the Guelph Trail Master Plan (GTMP) and the Urban Forest Management Plan (UFMP); capital investment and two permanent positions in each of 2022 and 2023.
-Capital investment pending approval from the Strategic Investment Priority Summary.
+Capital investment approved from the Strategic Investment Priority Summary.

 - Increasing the City’s investment in 100% Renewable Energy (100RE) with a $500,000 increase in base funding transfer to capital in each of 2022 and 2023 as well as carbon credit sales of $300,000 each year.

 - Initiating the development of a Climate Adaptation Plan—assessing both our own infrastructure and community infrastructure so that we can be future ready.